francoisfaubert/starcraft-calendar/README.md

 Team Liquid Calendar
 ====================

-This project fetches curated data on Team Liquid and generates event calenders that can be imported in Google Calendar, iCal and other calendar software that can read the .ics file format.
+This project fetches curated data of the latest Starcraft 2 tournaments on Team Liquid and generates event calenders that can be imported in Google Calendar, iCal and other calendar software that can read the .ics file format.

 Generated calendars
 -------------------

-Premier Stracraft II tournaments : http://tlcalendar.francoisfaubert.com/calendar/premiertournaments/cal.ics
+Premier Stracraft 2 tournaments :
+http://tlcalendar.francoisfaubert.com/calendar/premiertournaments/cal.ics

-Major Stracraft II tournaments : http://tlcalendar.francoisfaubert.com/calendar/majortournaments/cal.ics
+Major Stracraft 2 tournaments :
+http://tlcalendar.francoisfaubert.com/calendar/majortournaments/cal.ics

 Some Handy Links